OS-Jmantz/New-ISO/README.md

-# New-ISOFile
+# New-ISO

-  Create an ISO file from a source folder.
+  Create an ISO file from source files or folders with a file picker GUI.

   Optionally speicify a boot image and media type.